It’s no easy task to compile a list of the best evolutionary psychology books.

-The calculation here is still based on rational costs and benefits though, and there might be one important reason cooperation emerged.
+Ridley’s analysis here is still solely based on rational costs and benefits of cooperation.

-The best evolutionary book in position #1. provides the final answer (or, at least, a theory).
+The best evolutionary book in position #1. provides that final answer (or, at least, a theory).

 “The Red Queen” focuses on sex and sexual selection and mating.

 And it does a great job at it.

 It would be even higher, if it weren’t for “The Evolution of Desire” which covers similar themes.